 After teaching for five years in Harlem and Brooklyn, Taylor left the classroom in 2017 to help launch The Bell.

 A fierce advocate for student voice, he collaborates with high school interns to produce the Miseducation podcast and serves as an advisor to Teens Take Charge.
 His writing has appeared in USA Today, The Hechinger Report and Narratively.
 In his spare time, he works on a book about a summer he spent playing chess with men in Washington Square Park.

 Taylor earned a B.A. in Public Policy Leadership from the University of Mississippi, an M.A. in Teaching from Relay Graduate School of Education, and an M.F.A. in Creative Writing from The New School.
 He grew up in Oxford, Mississippi.

 Co-Founder | email@example.com

-A former teacher and journalist, Adrian has consulted with education nonprofits, technology companies and social entrepreneurs since 2013.
+A former teacher and journalist, Adrian has advised nonprofits and social entrepreneurs since 2013.

 Adrian earned a B.A. in political science and a B.S. in journalism from the University of Florida.
-He grew up in Miami, where he attended New World School of the Arts.
+He attended Miami-Dade County Public Schools and graduated from New World School of the Arts.